wework/speccy/README.md

 Contributions of rules and rule actions for the linter are very much appreciated.

+##### Adding Custom Rules Files

+You can add custom rules files by, for example, copying different rules objects from `strict.json` or `default.json` and saving it into a new file within the `~/.rules/` directory.

+Rule Action needs to be a [should.js](https://shouldjs.github.io/) assertion wrapped in an `ensure` function.

+When you run Speccy, pass in your new rules file.

 ### Resolve Command

 Resolving `$ref` is the art of taking multiple files and squashing them all down into one big OpenAPI file.
 By default it will output to stdout, but you can pass `-o` with a file name to write the file locally.